pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Show what's playing in zone list for all zones
 - [x] BUG: Position info out of bounds
 - [x] BUG: Radio stream playing now seems to skip between values
+- [x] BUG: Radio station can be played from favourites

 ##TODO:
 - [ ] Add track to favourites